Caroline Cossey

-Caroline Cossey (born 31 August 1954) is a British model and actress who often worked under the name Tula, which she also used for two memoirs.
-She appeared in the 1981 James Bond film For Your Eyes Only.
+Caroline Cossey born on 31 August 1954), also known as Tula, is a British model, actress, activist, and author.
+She appeared in the 1981 James Bond film For Your Eyes Only as an extra.
 Following her appearance in the film, she was outed as transgender by British tabloid News of the World.
 In 1991, she became the first trans woman to pose for Playboy.
-Cossey has since then fought for her right to legally marry and be legally recognised as a woman.
+Cossey has since then fought for her right to legally marry and be legally recognized as a woman.

+Biography

 Early life and transition

-Cossey was born in Brooke, Norfolk.
-Through puberty, Cossey was distinctly feminine in appearance due to XXXY syndrome.
+Cossey was born in Brooke, Norfolk, England and was assigned male at birth.
+Unbeknownst to Cossey and her family until later in her life, she was born with XXXY syndrome.
 In Cossey's autobiography My Story, she describes an unhappy childhood, where she suffered confusing feelings and bullying by peers due to her femininity.
 Growing up, Cossey's closest companion was her sister, Pam, with whom she played dress-up in their mother's clothes.
 Cossey left formal schooling when she was fifteen and found work in a clothing store and as a butcher's apprentice.
 At sixteen, she moved to London and worked at a variety of low-wage jobs.

 Cossey started transitioning while working as an usherette in London's West End.
-By 17, Cossey was receiving hormone therapy, working full-time in a female gender role as a showgirl.
-Following breast augmentation surgery, Cossey worked as a showgirl in Paris and as a topless dancer in Rome to save up for sex reassignment surgery (SRS).
-After years of hormonal treatment and counseling, and legally changing her name, Cossey had her final surgery on 31 December 1974 at Charing Cross Hospital, London.
+By seventeen, Cossey was receiving hormone therapy and working full-time as a showgirl.
+Following her breast augmentation surgery, Cossey worked as a showgirl in Paris and as a topless dancer in Rome, so she could save money for her sex reassignment surgery.
+After a few years of hormone therapy, Cossey had her final surgery on 31 December 1974, at Charing Cross Hospital, London.
+Doctors discovered her XXXY syndrome during pre-surgery testing, at age 20.

-Modelling career and outing by the tabloid press
+Modelling career

-Cossey now began an active social life as a woman, concealing her transition.
-Asked about her dating life, Cossey replied, "I'm afraid I went a little wild".
+Cossey began an active social life as a woman, concealing her transition.
+Asked about her dating life, Cossey replied, "I'm afraid I went a little wild."
 She told tabloids she had a romance with the television presenter Des Lynam, though Lynam says he does not recall it.
 Lynam however mentions going on dates with her in his autobiography.
 Cossey worked as a model under the name "Tula".
 She appeared in top magazines such as Australian Vogue and Harper's Bazaar, and worked extensively as a glamour model.
 She was a Page Three Girl for the British tabloid The Sun and appeared in Playboy in 1991.

-In 1978, Tula won a part on the game show 3-2-1.
+In 1978, Cossey won a part on the game show 3-2-1.
 A tabloid journalist then contacted her, revealing he had discovered she was transgender, and planned to write about it.
 Other journalists researched her past, attempting to interview her family members.
 Cossey dropped out of the show, convincing the producers to release her from her contract.
-After this incident, Tula maintained a lower profile, accepting only smaller assignments.
+After this incident, Cossey purposefully maintained a lower profile, accepting only smaller assignments.